stronkkR6S/dotfiles/README.md

-# This is my config for swayfx gentoo
-## with matugen and pywal
+## Colors matugen and pywal
-### in some files you have to manually specify your own home folder.
+### in some files you have to manually specify your own home folder

 #### Preview